nebilarega/simple_erc20_staking/README.md

 ## what are the things needed

-    1. Implement stakeing token (ERC20)
+    1. Implement staking token (ERC20)
     2. Keep record of the stakeholders
     3. Creating and removing stakes
     4. A rewards system